jlin/Urocissa/README.md

 3. **Run the Setup Script**

-   Run the `bash run_urocissa_docker.sh` file to install and start Urocissa:
+   Execute the `run_urocissa_docker.sh` script to install and launch Urocissa:

    ```bash
    bash run_urocissa_docker.sh
    ```

-   This script will handle all necessary installations and start the application, allowing you to get Urocissa up and running in one step.
+   This script takes care of all the required installations and starts the application, enabling you to get Urocissa running with minimal effort.

+### Build from Source

+If you prefer to build and install Urocissa from source, follow the relevant guide for your operating system:

+- **Linux Users**: Refer to the instructions in [this guide](https://github.com/hsa00000/Urocissa/blob/main/LINUX.md).
+- **Windows Users**: Check out the instructions in [this guide](https://github.com/hsa00000/Urocissa/blob/main/WINDOWS.md).

 ## Update